kasztan-nut/PPY-final/README.md

 - `root`: Tkinter root window object.
 - `entry`: Tkinter entry widget for displaying the calculator's current expression and result.
 - `expression`: A string that stores the current mathematical expression entered by the user.
-- `result`: A string that stores the result of the most recent calculation.
+- `result`: A string that stores the evaluated expression.
-- `memory`: A string that stores the value stored in memory.
+- `memory`: A string that stores the value of the memory.
 - `numbers`: A tuple of strings representing the numbers 0-9.
 - `equals_pressed`: A boolean flag indicating whether the equals button has been pressed.